Our rating: (3.8/5)

 Most other POS providers charge their subscriptions per tablet till, which quickly racks up the monthly cost.

-That being said, even the Plus plan lacks many advanced features like ingredient-tracking and table reservations, so you’ll need to figure out what features would benefit your establishment and see if Square can meet those criteria.
+That being said, even the Plus plan lacks advanced features like built-in ingredient-tracking and table reservations, so you’ll need to figure out what features would benefit your establishment and see if an integration is needed.

-On the other hand, if you have multiple till points at the same location, there’s lots of money to save because the monthly fee covers unlimited iPad tills at the same location.
+On the other hand, if you have multiple till points at the same location, there’s lots of money to save because the monthly fee covers all of them.
 Most other POS providers charge their subscriptions per tablet till, which quickly racks up the monthly cost.